muaazbhamjee/pinn-heat-transfer/README.md

 - All your work happens in `PINN_Heat_Transfer.ipynb`
 - The `utils/` folder contains the model and training code — **read it, understand it, but do not modify it** unless instructed (your report must explain what is in these files)
-- `generate_dataset.py` is an instructor tool — do not run or modify it
+- `generate_dataset.py` FDM solver used to generate the training datasets.
+Read it to understand how the data was produced, but do not run it — the datasets are already provided in data/.
 - The `data/` folder is pre-populated — do not delete or modify the `.npz` files

 ---